Hath-Set: Doctor Hastor

-In the World War II era, Hath-Set is reincarnated as the evil Doctor Anton Hastor.
-Hawkman (the Prince) and Hawkgirl (the Priestess) are reunited while facing Hastor.
-Hastor (Hath-Set) is Hawkman's first foe.
-In 1941, Hastor kidnaps some prominent scientists.
-He pools their talents and knowledge to build a flying mechanical eye airship, with weaponry capable of leveling whole cities.
+In the World War II era, Hath-Set is reincarnated as Anton Hastor.
+Hawkman (Khufu) and Hawkgirl (Chay-Ara) are reunited while facing Hastor.
+In 1941, Hastor kidnaps several prominent scientists and uses their talents and knowledge to build a flying airship with weaponry capable of leveling cities.
 His plans for world conquest are foiled by Hawkman and the All-Star Squadron.
-However, Hastor kidnaps Hawkgirl and then is killed by Hawkman with a crossbow.
+Hastor is killed by Hawkman with a crossbow.

 Infinity Inc.

-Infinity Inc is a story line set in the 1980s.
-Using a curse, Hath-Set takes over an Infinitor called Hector Hall, aka the Silver Scarab.
-Hall is the son of the Prince and Princess (who are now called Carter Hall and Shiera Hall).
-With Hector Hall under his control, Hath-Set attacks the team.
-The team defeat Hath-Set but Hector Hall dies.
-He is subsequently resurrected in the guise of Sandman in the Dream Dimension, taking over from the previous user of that name, Garrett Sanford.
+In Infinity, Inc, Hath-Set possesses Hector Hall, the son of Khufu and Chay-Ara (who are now called Carter Hall and Shiera Sanders Hall).
+With Hector under his control, Hath-Set attacks the team.
+The team defeat Hath-Set, but Hector dies.
+Hector is resurrected as the Sandman, taking over from the previous user of that name, Garrett Sanford.

 Helene Astar

-In his most recent incarnation, Hath-Set is a spirit who can take control of the minds and bodies of his own descendants.
+In his most recent incarnation, Hath-Set is a spirit who can control his descendants.
 The Hawks travel to the Himalayas to search for Speed Saunders.
 Hath-Set has taken over a woman called "Helene Astar".
 In attempting to kill the Hawks, Astar dies.
 The Hawks believe that Astar was a reincarnation of Hath-Set and that Hath-Set has been permanently killed.
-Hath-Set goes on to make a plot with the villainous businessman Kristopher Roderic to kill Hawkman.
+Hath-Set allies the villainous businessman Kristopher Roderic to kill Hawkman.

-Alliance with Khea
+Brightest Day

-In the "Brightest Day" storyline, Hath-Set is living in the jungles of Peru.
-He is allied with "Queen Shrike" the ruler of "Hawkworld", who is Hawkgirl's mother, Khea.
-Hath-Set and Khea were lovers in ancient Egypt.
-They created their own immortality using the blood of Hawkman and Hawkgirl, together with the Nth dagger.
-Hath-Set has collected the remains of all of Hawkman and Hawkgirl's past bodies.
-He has used them to build a mystical gateway.
+In the Brightest Day storyline, Hath-Set is living in the jungles of Peru.
+He is allied with Queen Shrike (Khea), Hawkgirl's mother.
+Hath-Set collects the remains of Hawkman and Hawkgirl's past bodies and uses them to build a mystical gateway.
 Hawkman and Hawkgirl follow Hath-Set through this gateway to Hawkworld.
 Hawkgirl is captured by Hath-Set and Khea.
-The Entity (White Lantern Corps) tells Hawkgirl she must prevent Hath-Set from killing Hawkman.
+The Life Entity tells Hawkgirl she must prevent Hath-Set from killing Hawkman.
 Hath-Set ties Hawkgirl to the mystical gateway.
 Following Khea's orders, Hath-Set strikes Hawkgirl in order to lure Hawkman.
 Hawkman arrives and distracts Hath-Set.
-Hawkgirl then uses her legs to kill Hath-Set by snapping the evil priest's neck.
+Hawkgirl kills Hath-Set by snapping his neck.